 Third, pick up your mat and go home!
 In other words, now walk forward in faith and repentance.
 Keep fighting!
 Don’t give up!
 This is a lifelong aspect of following Jesus: “Put on the Lord Jesus Christ and make no provision for the flesh in regard to its lusts” (Romans 13:14).

 My next blog post will unpack what that means.
 In the meantime, have you been paralyzed like Chris?
 Have any of these three steps of faith been helpful to you?
 Let me know.

 16 Aug 2012

-Wesley Hill begs this question by writing Washed and Waiting.
-Hill is an evangelical believer who has chosen celibacy as the biblically faithful response of a person who struggles with same-sex attraction.
-His reflections bring God’s word to bear on his own situation and they provide us with ways to think about the issue by faith.
+Wesley Hill begs this question by what he writes in his book, Washed and Waiting.
+Hill is an evangelical believer who has chosen celibacy as the biblically faithful response of someone struggling with same-sex attraction.
+His reflections bring God’s Word to bear on his own situation, and they provide us with ways to think about the issue by faith.

 So is his sexual struggle different from the sexual struggle of a person with opposite sex attractions?
 I think there are two ways of answering the question.